 We can get a sense of the dishonesty in the reaction of the elites to the bank bailouts.
 If they really thought government solvency was at risk, they would have been aghast at the massive public purchase of toxic assets.
 But government insolvency is not their real concern.
 The thought that government policy might partly serve the interests of the wider community is the real source of consternation.
-And if it were really self-evident that budget deficits and public debt portended disaster, how could the budget deficits and public debt at the end of WWII, which were more than twice the current levels as proportions of GDP, directly precede the “golden period” of low-inflation capitalist growth?
+If it were really self-evident that government deficits and public debt portended disaster, how could the government deficits and public debt at the end of WWII, which were more than twice the current levels as proportions of GDP, directly precede the “golden period” of low-inflation capitalist growth?
 Such observations hardly settle the matter, of course, but the post-war experience should at least give pause for thought.

 Many posts on this blog, particularly early on, will be concerned with explaining core concepts of MMT.
 These concepts, in their modern formulation, were initially developed by a handful of people including (in alphabetical order) Bill Mitchell, Warren Mosler and Randall Wray, but there are strong antecedents in the history of economic thought that can be traced back at least as far as Marx (realization crises, monetary circuit and, for some though not others, surplus labor as the source of profit), Alfred Mitchell-Innes and George Friedrich Knapp (chartalism), Keynes and Michal Kalecki (theory of effective demand), the functional finance insights of Abba Lerner, the financial instability hypothesis of Hyman Minsky, the stock-flow consistent framework of Wynne Godley and his circle in Cambridge, UK, and important contributions emerging out of the Post Keynesian school, notably theories of endogenous money and the monetary circuit.
 The foundational insights on contemporary monetary operations are due to Mosler.
 Further development of MMT is currently being led by economists centered at the University of Kansas City, Missouri (UMKC).
-Other prominent Modern Monetary Theorists, around right from the beginning or very nearly so, include (again in alphabetical order) Mathew Forstater, Scott Fullwiler, Stephanie Kelton, Rob Parenteau, Pavlina Tcherneva and Eric Tymoigne.
+Other prominent Modern Monetary Theorists who have been around right from the beginning, or very nearly so, include (again in alphabetical order) Mathew Forstater, Scott Fullwiler, Stephanie Kelton, Rob Parenteau, Pavlina Tcherneva and Eric Tymoigne.

 At this stage, these claims will appear to be mere assertions.
 The arguments behind them require fleshing out in posts to come.
 Hopefully the effect will be stimulating.
 Irrespective of ideological differences, it is empowering to come to grips with how the system actually works and to perceive clearly the options available to us.